danielbodnar/awesome-stars/README.md

 ## projects

+- [gleam-lang/awesome-gleam](https://github.com/gleam-lang/awesome-gleam) - 💯 A collection of Gleam libraries, projects, and resources
 - [brocode/fw](https://github.com/brocode/fw) - workspace productivity booster
 - [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
 It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
 - [Olanetsoft/awesome-hackathon-projects](https://github.com/Olanetsoft/awesome-hackathon-projects) - This is a curated list of amazing hackathon projects